Ryan Burke

-Ryan Darren Burke (born 23 November 2000) is an Irish professional footballer who plays as a left back for League of Ireland First Division club Waterford.
+Ryan Darren Burke (born 23 November 2000) is an Irish professional footballer who plays as a Left back or Centre back for League of Ireland club Bohemians.
 He joined English club Birmingham City from St Patrick's Athletic as a 16-year-old and made his Football League debut in July 2020.
 He spent time on loan at National League club Yeovil Town, before being released by Birmingham in 2021.
 He signed a one-year contract with League Two club Mansfield Town in 2021, and played on loan at National League North club AFC Telford United in 2022 before his release from Mansfield and return to Ireland.
 Burke has represented Ireland at under-15 and under-16 level.

 Club career

 Early life and career

 Burke was born in Dublin and attended Drimnagh Castle Secondary School.
 He played at youth level for Crumlin United and spent four years with St Joseph's Boys before joining St Patrick's Athletic.
-He started every match as St Pat's under-17 team won the 2016 League of Ireland U17 Division title, and remained a regular in the side until taking up a scholarship with Birmingham City F.C.'s Academy in 2017.
+He started every match as St Pat's under-17 team won the 2016 League of Ireland U17 Division title, and remained a regular in the side until taking up a scholarship with Birmingham City's Academy in 2017.

 According to his Birmingham City profile, his strengths at youth level were "his technical ability, aggression and tackling".
 He was a member of their under-18 team that reached the semifinal of the 2017–18 FA Youth Cup, made his debut for their under-23 side the day after his 17th birthday, and became a regular at that level the following season.
 He signed his first professional contract, of two years, in June 2019.